Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/fuelcycle_theory.rst

 .. rubric:: Footnotes

 ..
+[1]
+   Unless one lived through the 1972 miners’ strike in the United Kingdom.

+..
 [2]
    We use the term load factor here, whereas Kuan and Abdou and many in the community use availability.
 The two are closely related, and mathematically